tazmanraz/scheduler/README.md

 - Would like to deploy on heroku or my own my hosting
 - Data coming in from a scheduler-api linked [here](https://github.com/lighthouse-labs/scheduler-api).
 Currently, to get this running, it needs to run this which deals with postgres database which contains scheduling and interviewer information
-- Looking into crash bug after running it with very specific conditions